 Trompeter co-organizes 501TechNYC, a monthly meet-up for New York City's non-profit tech crowd and local members of the Non-profit Technology Network (NTEN), and has been a volunteer for the New York City Anti-Violence Project since 2004.
 She received her B.A. in Psychology with a minor in Interdisciplinary Studies in Health Education from American University and holds a Master of Science in Nonprofit Management from The New School.

-Strategic Communications for Nonprofit and Public Managers
+Strategic Branding and Communications for Nonprofit and Public Managers